 I watch back all of my watchers.

-I take a look at the galleries of everyone who interacts with me.
+I look at the galleries of everyone who interacts with me.

 FYI - I am not single.
 I appreciate a compliment as much as the next person, but please do not heavily flirt with me.
 It will save us both a little discomfort.
 (I also don't need any comments about how you wouldn't flirt with me - I had a good reason for posting this, and it probably isn't you.)